 Much else had little to do with canvas, but here, too, artists were borrowing from strange places.
 Judy Chicago added an earnest feminist history that feminists of the "Pictures" generation might have parodied.
 The 1980 Times Square show, with Kiki Smith and others, led to East Village art.
 That same year, with Walter de Maria, the Dia Foundation transplanted land art like that of Robert Smithson indoors.
 The Anti-Esthetic reflects that impulse, too, with Krauss on "Sculpture in an Expanded Field."

 All these movements helped to dissolve the postwar consensus.
 That consensus was pretty tenuous anyway.
 Greenberg and Harold Rosenberg had been squabbling all along.
-Pop Art, Minimalism, and the 1970s only made things worse.
+Pop Art, Minimalism, and the 1970s only made things worse, and Robert Indiana anticipates the future when his art lectures on politics and love.
 An influential essay on the male gaze, "Visual Pleasure and Narrative Cinema" by Laura Mulvey, already appeared in 1975.
 Hanna Darboven in Europe and Eleanor Antin in California were indulging in role-play around the same time as Sherman, and neither makes it into "The Pictures Generation."
 Nor do Jenny Holzer or Martha Rosler, whose mix of politics, text, and appropriation appears in The Anti-Esthetic.

 All these shared, too, with the "Pictures" generation their uncertainty about what it meant to exploit modern art.
 The Anti-Esthetic captures that uncertainty.
 It ranges from Jügen Habermas's defense of Modernism as "An Incomplete Project" to a scathing assault by Craig Owens.
 For Owens, do not dare to suggest that race, class, or (goodness) art's self-reflection might complete a feminist critique.
 One might as well say that women are incomplete without men.
 What the argument lacks in coherence it makes up as a sign of its times.